jmars319/Thunder-Road-Bar-and-Grill/docs/INDEX.md

 Where to start for new contributors
 ----------------------------------
-1. Read `CONTRIBUTING.md` for the PR workflow and commit conventions.
+1. Read `contributing/CONTRIBUTING.md` for the PR workflow and commit conventions.
-2. Follow `FRONTEND-DEVELOPER-GUIDE.md` to get the frontend running locally.
+2. Follow `frontend/DEVELOPER-GUIDE.md` to get the frontend running locally.
-3. Run linters and tests before opening a PR.
+3. Run linters and tests before opening a PR (see `guides/LINTING.md` and `guides/TESTING.md`).

 Last updated: 2025-10-25